iCalcify

 What is Voltage Drop?

 Voltage drop is the decrease in electrical potential as current flows through a wire.
 All conductors have resistance, which causes some voltage to be "lost" as heat.
-Excessive voltage drop can cause equipment malfunction, dim lights, and wasted energy.
+Excessive voltage drop can cause equipment malfunction, dim lights, motor overheating, and wasted energy.
+Proper wire sizing ensures efficient and safe power delivery in any electrical installation.

 Voltage Drop Formula